hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/quizSol06.md

   Cisco Cloudlock is a cloud-native cloud access security broker (CASB) that helps you move to the cloud safely.
 It protects your cloud users, data, and apps.
 Cisco Cloudlock provides visibility and compliance checks, protects data against misuse and exfiltration, and provides threat protections against malware like ransomware.

+  Cisco AppDynamics is an Application Performance Management (APM) solution that can help your organization make critical, strategic decisions.
+AppDynamics uses artificial intelligence (AI) to solve application problems and prevent them from occurring in the future, as well as enhancing the visibility into your IT architecture.

 - <span style="color: #008888; font-weight: bold;">Question 42</span>